 - Many late model cars use a single serpentine belt in place of individual belts to drive these accessories.

 There’re a number of hoses in your vehicle.
-They are all incredibly important to ensuring that your vehicle runs both safely and properly.
-Since most of these hoses are made of rubber, over time they will eventually need to be replaced.
+They are all incredibly important to ensure that your vehicle runs both safely and properly.
+Since most of these hoses construction is rubber, over time replacement will eventually be necessary.
 The hoses that convey your car’s fluids are made of two rubber layers with a layer of fabric in between.
 Typical hoses include:

 - Radiator and Heater Hoses – These hoses convey coolant to the engine and heater core.

 - Fuel Hose – As the name implies, this hose transports gasoline from the tank to the engine.

 - Power Steering Hose – It connects the power steering pump to the steering gear.